-How to Completely Optimize Your Google My Business Listing
+Google My Business: How to Completely Optimize Your GMB Listing

 It should always be updated to keep your site accurate and users happy.

-And, in the age of COVID-19, GMB offers even more flexibility around hours and messaging for potential customers.
+And, in the age of COVID-19, GBP offers even more flexibility around hours and messaging for potential customers.

 Note: Additional hours won’t show for your business until regular hours are set.